 Performing the durotomy requires precision to avoid penetrating the spinal cord.
 Improper insertion can result in bruising or lacerations to the spinal cord or subdural blood vessels.
-The openings created in the dura should be just large enough to accommodate the desired treatment strategy, in our case the diameter of the intrathecal catheters, without compromising the membrane's integrity.
+The openings created in the dura should be just large enough to accommodate the desired treatment strategy, in this case the diameter of the intrathecal catheters, without compromising the membrane's integrity.
 When performing the durotomy, cerebrospinal fluid may leak when the dura mater is punctured, however the quantity is minimal.
 While large tears in dura can result in complications, previous literature suggests that small punctures such as those used in the described protocol (section 6.4) are able to self-heal via collagen deposition/vascularization21, resulting in no measurable adverse effect following the procedure.
 When placing the catheters, they must be inserted as parallel as possible to the spinal cord to minimize the risk of injury from direct force.
 Careful handling is necessary to prevent bending or crimping, ensuring smooth insertion and proper positioning.

 Post-op care

 Post-op care following the procedure is an important consideration given that rodents are typically group-housed in standard conditions.
 Aggressive behaviour or social interactions after this procedure may affect experimental outcomes, depending on the type of treatment applied.
 This protocol results in a 6-8 cm line of skin sutures along the back of the animal.
-We recommend to single house animals for 7-10 days post-op to allow for wound healing and prevent potential removal of sutures by a cage mate.
-In the case of a drug delivery application, we have found that once the incision heals, they can be re-housed into previous groups with no overtly aggressive behaviour or complications related to the procedure.
+It is recommended to single house animals for 7-10 days post-op to allow for wound healing and prevent potential removal of sutures by a cage mate.
+In the case of a drug delivery application, once the incision heals, they can be re-housed into previous groups with no overtly aggressive behaviour or complications related to the procedure.
 In the case of implantable devices, animals should only be housed in groups of 2.
 We’ve found housing animals in groups of 3 or more can result in aggression related complications with treatment outcomes.

 Treatment Applications